818-527-5253

 · Asylum

-• Payment Plans and Reduced Fees available for low-income families.
+• Payment Plans and Reduced Rates available upon request.

-• Appointments: Weekday and Weekend via Telehealth and in-person (on a need basis).
+• Appointments: Weekday and Weekend via Telehealth in the state of California and In-person appointments in Porter Ranch, CA.

 A mental health evaluation for immigration cases is a psychological assessment conducted by a licensed mental health professional to evaluate the mental health of an individual applying for immigration benefits.
-These evaluations are often used in various immigration processes (Asylum, VAWA Visa, T-Visa, U-Visa, Extreme Hardship Waiver, and Cancellation of Removal) to demonstrate the psychological impact of past trauma experienced by victims of crimes (e.g., persecution, domestic violence , human trafficking, abuse, etc.), or to show that an applicant’s mental health condition warrants a waiver or special consideration under immigration law.
+These evaluations are often used in various immigration processes (Asylum, VAWA Visa, T-Visa, U-Visa, Extreme Hardship Waiver, and Cancellation of Removal) to access the psychological impact of past trauma experienced by victims of crimes (e.g., persecution, domestic violence , human trafficking, abuse, etc.), or in process of other humanitarian immigration proceedings (e.g., condition warranting a waiver or special consideration under immigration law).

 Types of cases: